 Buying a House or Apartment in Germany

-For those who plan to stay in Germany longer than several years, purchasing a house or apartment is an option not to be overlooked.
+For those who plan to stay in Germany longer than a few years, purchasing a house or apartment may be an option to consider.

 - The current situation